kobolabs/epub-spec/README.md

 Set the `rendition:spread` value to `none`.
 Synthetic spreads will not appear.

-#### Do you have already have two-page spreads contained in a single HTML file?
+#### Do you already have two-page spreads contained in a single HTML file?

 Set the `rendition:spread` value to `none`.
 Any other value will cause four pages to appear in portrait or landscape, or both.
 Please also consider separating the pages so that they can be displayed larger individually.
 Fixed Layout content with hard-coded 2-page spreads spreads may fail QA if text is illegible.